LOVECon: Text-driven Training-Free Long Video Editing with ControlNet: Experiment

 \subsection{Setting}

-\textbf{Implementation Details.} We employ Stable Diffusion V1.5~\citep{rombach2022high} and ControlNet V1.0~\citep{zhang2023adding} with canny edge maps, HED boundary, and depth maps as our base models.
-To perform frame interpolation, we utilize a trained video interpolation model named RIFE~\citep{huang2022real}.
-For the dataset, we gather object-centric videos from DAVIS~\citep{pont20172017} and Pexels~\citep{pexels} following~\citep{qi2023fatezero,zhao2023controlvideo}.
-We design 30 cases for the experiment.
+\textbf{Implementation Details.} We employ Stable Diffusion V1.5~\cite{rombach2022high} and ControlNet V1.0~\cite{zhang2023adding} with canny edge maps, HED boundary, and depth maps as our base models.
+To perform frame interpolation, we utilize a trained video interpolation model named RIFE~\cite{huang2022real}.
+For the dataset, we gather object-centric videos from DAVIS~\cite{pont20172017} and Pexels~\cite{pexels} following~\cite{qi2023fatezero,zhao2023controlvideo}.
 The source videos are truncated to the first 48 frames, with $512\times 512$ resolution.
 We manually annotate source and target prompts.
 The source prompts provide simple video descriptions, while the target prompts involve replacing or adding specific words to indicate the desired edits.
-We divide the editing task into three categories: the replacement of the attributes of foreground objects, style transfer, and background replacement.
+We divide the editing task into three categories: the replacement of the attributes of foreground objects, style transfer, and background replacement, and ensure an equal distribution among the video groups.
 Style transfer is a global editing task, where we do not use masks for the latent fusion module.

 We empirically observe that performing latent fusion with Equation~(\ref{eq:inter-2}) in the late stages of the generation process can lead to poor object boundaries, so we invoke it only in the first $T_1$ timesteps, with details provided in Appendix~\ref{hyperparameter}.
-We also undertake editing tasks on lengthy videos comprising up to 128 frames, which are also presented in detail in Appendix~\ref{128frame}.
+We also undertake editing tasks on lengthy videos comprising up to 128 frames, which are also presented in the supplementary material and show fidelity to the source video and relatively stable time consistency.

-\textbf{Baselines.} We take T2V-Zero~\citep{khachatryan2023text2video}, ControlVideo-I~\citep{zhang2023controlvideo}, and ControlVideo-II~\citep{zhao2023controlvideo} as baselines, which are all ControlNet-based video editing methods.
+\textbf{Baselines.} We take T2V-Zero~\cite{khachatryan2023text2video}, ControlVideo-I~\cite{zhang2023controlvideo}, and ControlVideo-II~\cite{zhao2023controlvideo} as baselines, which are all ControlNet-based video editing methods.
+The rationale for not taking FateZero~\cite{qi2023fatezero} and Tune-A-Video~\cite{wu2022tune} as baselines was their lack of use of ControlNet, and we aspire to a fair comparative analysis.
+Besides, ControlVideo-II has an additional fine-tuning process to update the attention module.
 We integrate DDIM inversion into T2V-Zero and ControlVideo-I to perform video editing rather than video generation.
-Additionally, we reimplement ControlVideo-II for long video editing.
+We also reimplement ControlVideo-II for long video editing.
 We employ a DDIM sampler with 50 steps, classifier-free guidance of magnitude 12, and a default control scale of 1 for all approaches for fair comparison.